How does the healthcare system work in Indonesia, and which travel insurance, health insurance or expat insurance do you need?

 How does the public healthcare system work in Indonesia?

-- The care is often overburdened and of lower quality than in the private sector.
-It is mostly for basic needs.
-Also, people usually do not speak English.
+- For locals, public care is cheap.
+But at the same time, care is often overburdened and of lower quality than in the private sector.
+It is mainly suitable for basic needs.

 How does the private healthcare system work in Indonesia?

-- Costs are higher than public care but relatively affordable compared to Western standards.
+- Costs are higher than public care, but relatively affordable compared to Western standards.

 - Yet private care also has limitations.